ksooooza/react-router-intro/README.md

 - Use React Router's `BrowserRouter`, `Link`, `Route`, `Redirect`, and `Switch` components to add navigation to a React application
-- Review the React component lifecycle and use component methods to integrate with API calls
+- Use URL parameters to navigate to specific pages in React
-- Talk about SPAs
+- Review the React component lifecycle and use lifecycle methods to integrate with API calls

 ## Framing (5 min / 0:05)